Edward W. Pearson Sr.: Early life and education

 After being discharged from the Army, Pearson lived in Chicago, Illinois.
-He supplemented his early formal education by taking correspondence courses on insurance, business, religion, and law, including courses at the Chicago Correspondence School of Law.
+He supplemented his early formal education by taking correspondence courses on insurance, business, religion and law, including courses at the Chicago Correspondence School of Law.

 Business ventures

 After moving to Asheville, Pearson began development of Burton Street (then known as Pearson Park) and Park View neighborhoods, working with Rutherford Platt Hayes, who bought the land, to create African-American subdivisions.
-These neighborhoods continued to be predominantly African American until the late 20th century, but numerous residents were displaced because of urban renewal.
+These neighborhoods continued to be predominantly African-American until the late 20th century, but numerous residents were displaced because of urban renewal.
 He also sold real estate for development in this area as an agent on behalf of Hayes, a developer and librarian, son of President Rutherford B. Hayes.

 In addition to his real estate ventures, Pearson operated a general store, organized the Mountain City Mutual Insurance Company, and ran a mail order shoe business called Piedmont Shoe Company.
-The general store in West Asheville served as the home base for these operations.
+The general store in West Asheville was the home base for these operations.

 Agricultural fair

-Pearson's commitment to improving the lives of African Americans in Asheville xtended to recreational activities and community life.
+Pearson's commitment to improving the lives of African-Americans in Asheville extended to recreational activities and community life.
 He donated Pearson Park in the Burton Street Community to the City of Asheville.
 In 1914, he organized the Buncombe County and District Colored Agricultural Fair there.
-One of the largest agricultural fairs in the Southeast, it attracted visitors of all races from all over Western North Carolina and South Carolina.
-Attractions included amusement park rides, games, livestock shows, and cash prize competitions in categories ranging from baked goods to flower arrangement. the Fair was held annually until 1947, a year after Pearson's death, and later revived as the Burton Street Agricultural Fair.
+One of the largest agricultural fairs in the Southeast, it attracted thousands of visitors of all races from all over Western North Carolina and South Carolina.
+Attractions included amusement park rides, games, livestock shows and cash prize competitions in categories ranging from baked goods to flower arrangement.
+The Fair was held annually until 1947, a year after Pearson's death, and was later revived as the Burton Street Agricultural Fair.

 Baseball

 In 1916, Pearson formed the Asheville Royal Giants, Asheville's first black semi-professional baseball team.
 The Royal Giants played at Oates Park on Asheville's south side and sometimes at Pearson Park.
-Baseball was not a full-time career for his players, many of whom held jobs at Biltmore Estate, on trains, or in hotels like the Grove Park Inn, Battery Park Hotel, and the former George Vanderbilt Hotel.
+Baseball was not a full-time career for his players, many of whom held jobs at Biltmore Estate, on trains or in hotels like the Grove Park Inn, Battery Park Hotel and the former George Vanderbilt Hotel.

 In 1921, Pearson also founded and became president of the Blue Ridge Colored Baseball League.

 Other organizations

 Pearson was very involved in community organizations.
-In 1933, he organized and was first president of the Asheville branch of the NAACP.
-He also served as president of the Asheville chapters of the Universal Negro Improvement Association and the North Carolina Negro Improvement Association.
+In 1933, he organized and was first president of the Asheville branch of the National Association for the Advancement of Colored People.
+He was also president of the Asheville chapters of the Universal Negro Improvement Association and the North Carolina Negro Improvement Association.

-Additionally, Pearson was a member of several fraternal groups, including the Odd Fellows, the Knights of Pythias, and the Freemasons.
-Among the latter, he was elected to the office of Grand Master.
+Pearson was a member of several fraternal groups, including the Grand United Order of Odd Fellows in America, the Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia and the Prince Hall Freemasonry.
+As a freemason, he was elected to the office of Grand Master.